-For readers interested in pursuing the ideas behind the book Wheat Belly by Dr. William Davis (see my review here), this post gives suggestions on how to apply a Wheat Belly-style diet optimized for weight loss, the elimination of visceral/belly fat, and improved digestive health:
+For readers interested in pursuing the ideas behind the book Wheat Belly by Dr. William Davis (see my review here and my interview with Dr. Davis here), this post gives suggestions on how to apply a Wheat Belly-style diet optimized for weight loss, the elimination of visceral/belly fat, and improved digestive health:

 * Wheat in all forms (um, duh.)

 * Carbohydrates (especially carb-heavy junk foods, refined sugars and HFCS)

 * Most "gluten-free" foods that substitute high-carb ingredients such as potato flour, cornstarch or rice starch in place of wheat flour

 * Nearly all grains, including oats, bulgur, barley, rye, quinoa